ortus-boxlang/boxlang-docs/language/structures.md

 ```

 {% hint style="success" %}
-**Tip** Underneath the hood, all Boxlang structures are based on the `java.util.Map` interface.
+**Tip** Underneath the hood, all BoxLang structures are based on the `java.util.Map` interface.
 So if you come from a Java background, structures are untyped `HashMaps`.
 {% endhint %}

 As an analogy, think about a refrigerator.
 If we’re keeping track of the produce inside the fridge, we don’t really care about where the produce is in, or basically: **order doesn’t matter**.
 Instead, we organize things by name, which are unique, and each name can have any value.
 The name _grapes_ might have the value 2, then the name _lemons_ might have the value 1, and _eggplants_ the value 6.

 {% hint style="info" %}
-All Boxlang structures are passed to functions as memory references, not values.
+All BoxLang structures are passed to functions as memory references, not values.
 Keep that in mind when working with structures.
 There is also the `passby=reference|value` attribute to function arguments where you can decide whether to pass by reference or value.
 {% endhint %}

 ## Key-Value Pairs

 A structure is an _unordered collection_ where the data gets organized as a key and value pair.
-Boxlang syntax for structures follows the following syntax:
+BoxLang syntax for structures follows the following syntax:

 ```javascript
 produce = {